bsugg/Project2/README.md

 ## Slicing

-You should randomly sample from (say using sample()) the (Monday) data in order to form a training (70% of the data) and test set (30% of the data).
-You should set the seed to make your work reproducible.
+Utilizing the newly created `newsSlice` data set, a random sample is performed for 70% of the data to make up the training set `newsTrain`, and the remaining 30% to be used later as the test set `newsTest`.
+A seed is set beforehand to ensure reproducible sampling in the future if needed.

 ``` r
 # Set seed for reproducible results